-In 2015 Elizabeth McCall presented the text-commentary project as a final assessment to her fourth year Honors Latin class at Merion Mercy Academy in Merion, PA.
-The nine students worked together on the assignment over the course of six weeks during the spring term, dividing the research among them and composing the commentary as a group; they edited and revised their individual contributions before compiling and submitting the project for their teacher's evaluation.
-She edited their final product and submitted it to Companion as an example of a successful outcome of the activity with high school students.
+Elizabeth McCALL assigned the text-commentary project to her fourth year Honors Latin class at Merion Mercy Academy in Merion, PA.
+Her nine students worked together over the course of six weeks during the spring term, dividing the research and revising their individual contributions before compiling and submitting the project for her final assessment.
+McCall edited her students' Commentary to Vergil's Aeneid II.771-795 and submitted it to Companion as an example of collaborative pre-collegiate student work.

 Barbara F. MCMANUS, “An Inscription Activity” for the Grave Monument of a Young Girl.
 Students are invited to recreate a missing epigraphic text.